Parker-Hannifin Corporation (PH) is ready for next Episode as it posted an annual sales of 15,862 M - News Daemon

 Parker-Hannifin Corporation (NYSE: PH) Trading Performance Indicators

-Check out the current performance indicators for Parker-Hannifin Corporation (PH).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.59.
-Likewise, its price to free cash flow for the trailing twelve months is 28.57.
+You can see what Parker-Hannifin Corporation (PH) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.51.
+Likewise, its price to free cash flow for the trailing twelve months is 27.70.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 9.68, a number that is poised to hit 4.97 in the next quarter and is forecasted to reach 21.45 in one year’s time.